DSKTheLegend/siteBuster/README.md

 ## Under Development!

 Feel free to send a PR and contribute to the code.
-Your name will be added to the author's list.
+Your name will be added to the contributer's list.

 ## Authors
-        : Abhishek Raha
+        : Abhishek Raha a.k.a TheLegend

 ### ToDo